jbottelb/ResumeCode/SystemsProgramming/README.txt

 This work was completed Spring of 2020.
-It includes work with python and bash and using the unix enviroment Most programs added have a usage tag
+It includes work with C, python and bash and using the unix enviroment

+Most programs include a usage